thomasjiangcy/saproject/docs/proposal.md

 Sort by compound sentiment score in descending order

-**3. List by Geographical Proximity**
+**3. Find Shortest Paths**

 Shortest path from point to point.
-Path weights can be determined by using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for lat/long coordinates
+Path weights can be determined by using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for lat/long coordinates.
+We must also factor in the time taken to travel as well as the time spent at each Venue.

+We will set these as arbitrary constants sufficient for this demonstration.